nmeum/zig-riscv-embedded/README.md

 	$ zig build -Drelease-small

-## Booting
+## Usage

-The generated ELF binary can be booted using `hifive-vp` from [riscv-vp][riscv-vp GitHub].
-Alternatively, the [qemu][qemu website] `sifive_e` machine also works.
+The generated ELF binary can be flashed on the HiFive1 and it can also be booted using the [qemu][qemu website] `sifive_e` machine as follows:

-Using riscv-vp:

-	$ hifive-vp zig-cache/bin/main
+	$ mkfifo /tmp/input

-Using qemu:

-	$ qemu-system-riscv32 -M sifive_e -nographic -kernel zig-cache/bin/main
+	$ qemu-system-riscv32 -M sifive_e -nographic -kernel zig-cache/bin/main -serial file:/tmp/out -serial pipe:/tmp/input

-The application should also boot successfully on the HiFive1, though I haven't gotten around to testing it yet.
+This will create a output file for UART1 in `/tmp/out` which can be read using `tail -f /tmp/out`.
+Additionally, it will create a named pipe in `/tmp/input`.
+[Slipmux] CoAP frames can be written to this named pipe and will afterwards be parsed by the Zig application code.

 ## Development